strapi/strapi/README.md

 - **Blazing Fast:** Built on top of Node.js, Strapi delivers amazing performance.
 - **Front-end Agnostic:** Use any front-end framework (React, Vue, Angular, etc.), mobile apps or even IoT.
 - **Powerful CLI:** Scaffold projects and APIs on the fly.
-- **SQL & NoSQL databases:** Works with MongoDB ([dropping MongoDB support](https://forum.strapi.io/t/dropping-mongodb-support/) in next major version), PostgreSQL, MySQL, MariaDB, and SQLite.
+- **SQL & NoSQL databases:** Works with MongoDB ([please read this thread before using MongoDB](https://forum.strapi.io/t/mongodb-compatibility-delayed-on-v4/4549/108)), PostgreSQL, MySQL, MariaDB, and SQLite.

 **[See more on our website](https://strapi.io/overview)**.